pbarnette16/feeling-mellow/README.md

 A modern React Native mobile application built with Expo, featuring a comprehensive component library with Storybook integration, testing setup, and state management.

 ## Notes
-I have done my best to approimate the desgins and interactions.
+I have done my best to approximate the designs and interactions.
 There are a few areas where i've gone off script:

-- The date picker is different than the design as the plugin for React Native was not able to properly build on the current version of Expo.
+- The date picker is different from the design as the plugin for React Native was not able to properly build on the current version of Expo.
 There is a bug filed but no resolution.
 - The date picker is shown in a modal, this is not in the design.
-And it changes based on if you're chosing a time or a date/time.
+And it changes based on if you're choosing a time or a date/time.
 Need to spend a bit more time on this.
-- The time clears when switching between the habit and once off toggle.
+- The time clears when switching between the "habit" and "once off" toggle.
 - Not quite sure why there are 2 notifications.
-I should have asked for more of an explination.
+I should have asked for more of an explanation.
 - I am still tweaking some of the form interactions with clearing and validations.
-- When a form is submitted the app will navigate back to a listing page which will show the previous selections coming from state.
+- When a form is submitted the app will navigate back to a listing page which will show the previous selections coming from the state.
 - Editing of state is left for further work.
 - No frameworks were used for this project to show my ability to create components from scratch.
 - I was a little rusty to get started as I haven't been coding consistently since leaving my previous job.
 I will only get faster over time as I flex that muscle again.